-As mentioned above, the unraveled mechanism(s) of action of the lysosome could explain only partially and at times not satisfactorily, several key emerging characteristics of intracellular protein degradation.
+As mentioned above, the unravelled mechanism(s) of action of the lysosome could explain only partially, and at times not satisfactorily, several key emerging characteristics of intracellular protein degradation.
 Among them were the heterogeneous stability of individual proteins, the effect of nutrients and hormones on their degradation, and the dependence of intracellular proteolysis on metabolic energy.
-The differential effect of selective inhibitors on the degradation of different classes of cellular proteins (see above but mostly below), could not be explained at all.
+The differential effect of selective inhibitors on the degradation of different classes of cellular proteins (see above but mostly below) could not be explained at all.

-The evolution of methods to monitor protein kinetics in cells together with the development of specific and general lysosomal inhibitors has resulted in the identification of different classes of cellular proteins, long- and short-lived, and the discovery of the differential effects of the inhibitors on these groups (see, for example, Refs.
-30,31).
-An elegant experiment in this respect was carried out by Brian Poole and his colleagues in the Rockefeller University.
-Poole was studying the effect of lysosomotropic agents, weak bases such as ammonium chloride and chloroquine, which accumulate in the lysosome and dissipate its low acidic pH.
-It was assumed that this mechanism underlies also the anti-malarial activity of chloroquine and similar drugs where they inhibit the activity of the parasite's lysosome, 'paralyzing' its ability to digest the host's hemoglobin during the intra-erythrocytic stage of its life cycle.
-Poole and his colleagues metabolically labeled endogenous proteins in living macrophages with 3H-leucine and 'fed' them with dead macrophages that had been previously labeled with 14C-leucine.
+The evolution of methods to monitor protein kinetics in cells together with the development of specific and general lysosomal inhibitors has resulted in the identification of different classes of cellular proteins, long- and short-lived, and the discovery of the differential effects of the inhibitors on these groups (see, e.g., Knowles and Ballard, 30 and Neff et al.31).
+An elegant experiment in this respect was carried out by Brian Poole and his co-workers in the Rockefeller University.
+Poole was studying the effect of lysosomotropic agents, weak bases such as ammonium chloride and chloroguine, that accumulate in the lysosome and dissipate its low acidic pH.
+It was assumed that this mechanism underlies also the antimalarial activity of chloroquine and similar drugs where they inhibit the activity of parasite's lysosome, 'paralyzing' its ability to digest the host's hemoglobin during the intraerythrocytic stage of its life cycle.
+Poole and his co-workers metabolically labelled endogenous proteins in living macrophages with 3H-labelled leucine and 'fed' them with dead macrophages that had been previously labelled with 14C-leucine.
 They assumed, apparently correctly, that the dead macrophages debris and proteins will be phagocytosed by live macrophages and targeted to the lysosome for degradation.
-They monitored the effect of lysosomotropic agents on the degradation of these two protein populations, In particular, they studied the effect of the weak bases chloroquine and ammonium chloride (which enter the lysosome and neutralize the H+ ions), and the acid ionophore X537A which dissipates the H^+ gradient across the lysosomal membrane.
-They found that these drugs specifically inhibited the degradation of extracellular proteins, but not that of intracellular proteins (32).
-Poole summarized these experiments and explicitly predicted the existence of a non-lysosomal proteolytic system that degrades intracellular proteins: 'Some of the macrophages labeled with tritium were permitted to endocytise the dead macrophages labeled with
+They monitored the effect of lysosomotropic agents on the degradation of these two protein populations.
+In particular, they studied the effect of the weak bases chloroquine and ammonium chloride (which enter the lysosome and neutralize the H+ ions), and the acid ionophore X537A, which dissipates the H+ gradient across the lysosomal membrane.
+They found that these drugs specifically inhibited the degradation of extracellular proteins, but not that of intracellular proteins.32 Poole summarized these experiments and explicitly predicted the existence of a nonlysosomal proteolytic system that degrades intracellular proteins: 'Some of the macrophages labelled with tritium were permitted to endocytise the dead macrophages labelled with 14C.

-14C.
 The cells were then washed and replaced in fresh medium.
-In this way we were able to measure in the same cells the digestion of macrophage proteins from two sources.
-The exogenous proteins will be broken down in the lysosomes, while the endogenous proteins will be broken down wherever it is that endogenous proteins are broken down during protein turnover' (33; the paragraph is copied verbatim; A.C.).
+In this way, we were able to measure in the same cells the digestion of macrophage proteins from two sources.
+The exogenous proteins will be broken down in the lysosomes, while the endogenous proteins will be broken down wherever it is that endogenous proteins are broken down during protein turnover.
+33